 - TYP = Both at typical/normal levels

-At this point it’s obvious that Altium thinks this is no good – but I want to make my own judgement by looking at the reflection waveforms.
-This is set up to make comparison to the simulation with Cadence easy.
+At this point, it’s obvious that Altium thinks this is no good – but I want to make my own judgment by looking at the reflection waveforms.
+This is set up to make a comparison to the simulation with Cadence easy.

 If you want to compare with the previous simulation on Cadence, this should be compared to the TYP curve (shown in green).